 Reporting and communication frequency.
 Monthly reporting with a written summary costs less than weekly Zoom calls with custom dashboards and quarterly strategy presentations.

 Multi-platform management.
 Google Ads only?
 Or Google plus Meta plus TikTok?
-Each platform is a separate skill set and a separate time commitment.
+Each platform is a separate skill set and a separate time commitment - paid social management is its own discipline, not a Google Ads add-on.

 What to Watch Out For